mtwrkvn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 8-true_knowledge - a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 - 9-divide_and_rule - a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 - 10-love_exponent_breath -  a script that displays the result of BREATH to the power LOVE
+- 13-print_float - a script that prints a number with two decimal places, followed by a new line.
+The number will be stored in the environment variable NUM.